black80/Open-Banking-SandBox/README.md

 **What if I cannot adjust to the new licensing model until 01.01.2022?
 Can I extend the deadline?**

 We understand that adjustment to licensing changes can take time and therefore are open to discuss extension options on an individual basis.
-For inquiries please contact us as psd2@adorsys.com.
+For inquiries please contact us as info@ofin.co.

 **Which versions of the product are affected?**